femitubosun/RealtyWithEase/readme.md

 # Realty With Ease

-Realty with Ease is a fully featured web application that aims to solve Real Estate problems in the Nigerian Space
+Realty with Ease is a fully featured web application that aims to automated solutions to Real Estate problems in the Nigerian Space
 <br>

 # Project Pre-requisites